Hotel Guest Torches Room Pompting Major Police Presence To East Rutherford (DEVELOPING)

 A 9-1-1 call reported that the fire broke out following a dispute involving a guest, Angermeyer said.

-First responders, including the East Rutherford Police and Fire Departments, arrived on the scene after the suspect had already fled, according to Angermeyer.
+The East Rutherford Police and Fire Departments, along with Bergen County Regional SWAT Team’s county patrol units — which were in the area — arrived on the scene after the suspect had already fled, according to Angermeyer.

 The Bergen County Prosecutor’s Office Arson Squad and the East Rutherford Police Department are leading the investigation.
 Detectives and Arson Task Force members were deployed to the site to assess the damage and gather evidence.